grpc/grpc.github.io/docs/tutorials/basic/ruby.md

 title: gRPC Basics - Ruby
 ---

-# gRPC Basics: Ruby
+<h1 class="page-header">gRPC Basics: Ruby</h1>

-This tutorial provides a basic Ruby programmer's introduction to working with gRPC.
+<p class="lead">This tutorial provides a basic Ruby programmer's introduction to working with gRPC.</p>

 By walking through this example you'll learn how to:

 - Define a service in a .proto file.
 - Generate server and client code using the protocol buffer compiler.
 - Use the Ruby gRPC API to write a simple client and server for your service.

-It assumes that you have read the [Overview](/docs/index.html) and are familiar with [protocol buffers] (https://developers.google.com/protocol-buffers/docs/overview).
+It assumes that you have read the [Overview](/docs/index.html) and are familiar with [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview).
 Note that the example in this tutorial uses the proto3 version of the protocol buffers language, which is currently in alpha release: you can find out more in the [proto3 language guide](https://developers.google.com/protocol-buffers/docs/proto3) and see the [release notes](https://github.com/google/protobuf/releases) for the new version in the protocol buffers Github repository.

 This isn't a comprehensive guide to using gRPC in Ruby: more reference documentation is coming soon.